Register a Guardianship

 - Register a Guardianship and complete the Guardianship Training Module using the red buttons below.

-- A certified guardian is a professional guardian who passes a state certification exam and works as a guardian in a professional capacity for multiple wards.
+- Family member guardians do not have to be certified but they do have to register with the JBCC.
+A certified guardian is a guardian who passes a state certification exam and works as a guardian for a program or in a professional capacity for multiple wards.

-- The Qualification Date is the date stated on your Letters of Guardianship.
+- Qualification Date: The Qualification Date is the date stated on your Letters of Guardianship.

-- In the field for Former Names, if you do not have any former names, you must enter "N/A" in this field.
+- Former Names: In the field for Former Names, if you do not have any former names, you must enter "N/A" in this field.

-- When entering the address for the Ward, you must enter a physical address.
+- Ward’s Address: When entering the address for the Ward, you must enter a physical address.

 - Please do not apply both online and by mail.
 Apply online or by mail (i.e., do not submit your registration online and mail it too).

-- If you have any questions, please contact the JBCC at firstname.lastname@example.org.
+- Questions: If you have any questions, please contact the JBCC at email@example.com.